kakoeimon/GodotMation/README.md

 Right mouse button is used to pan the view.
 Mouse wheel is used to zoom in zoom out from the diagram.

+If you give an node a caption then the name of the child node under the GodotMation node will try to get this name.
+This way you can have access to the nodes and retrive their values or change them manualy.
+You can also use the emit siganl of the pools to connect functions that will give the values of the pool to your game object.
+You can also use the function of the nodes "change_input_state(value)" to add resources to your nodes or to connect the values of your game object with those of the godotmation nodes.

+Please create an issue if something is not clear or if you think that a future is required.

+Thanks.